cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

       .. raw:: html

          <i>UV Length Target (percentage)</i>: Target UV length as percentage of the input length.
-The algorithm halts if the target UV length has be    en reached, or if no futher seams can be merged.
+The algorithm halts if the target UV length has be    en reached, or if no further seams can be merged.

    ``offsetfactor : float = 5``